ETB Equity Consultations (EEC)

-The Evaluator Engagement Consultation (EEC) Service is available to Funders of Evaluation who are seeking a more equitable process for engaging equity-focused evaluators.
+The EEC Service is available to Funders of Evaluation who are seeking a more equitable process for engaging equity-focused evaluators.

 Upon receipt of a request from a Funder, Expanding the Bench® (ETB) will match participants with two Consultants who will work with them for up to three hours total on a discrete component of a process intended to engage an evaluator.